Growing our Community of Crop Diversity Supporters

 The growing public awareness of the dangers posed by climate change, biodiversity loss and food insecurity has triggered rising demand for information.
 In response, the Crop Trust has launched a news hub, that we hope will serve as a one-stop shop for anyone interested in the point where these crises come together.
 We call it the Crop Diversity Digest.

-While its intended audience includes the genebank community, crop scientists and plant breeders, the Digest is mostly designed for the interested layperson – without the academic jargon and assumptions about prior knowledge that often create roadblocks on the information superhighway.
+While its intended audience includes the genebank community and plant breeders, the Digest is mostly designed for the interested layperson – without the academic jargon and assumptions about prior knowledge that often create roadblocks on the information superhighway.

 Climate change, biodiversity loss, food insecurity, war and a global pandemic: the need for effective communication and reliable sources of information has never been greater as the world faces crisis upon crisis.